 Here’s a fact about the IMF reform package, agreed in 2010 in a negotiation led by the United States and since approved by 158 countries, but (embarrassingly and cavalierly) stalled in the US Congress: It would increase Ukraine’s access to IMF resources to deal with its financial troubles by more than twice the special $1 billion of loan guarantees for Ukraine that the Obama Administration has proposed to the Congress — and potentially almost six times as much — at virtually no cost to US taxpayers.

-The EBRD is the only IFI that has a specific charter mandate to work in countries “committed to and applying the principles of multiparty democracy, pluralism, and market economics.”
-And what could be more compelling than Ukraine today, where the parliament turned out the old corrupt regime in favor of a new government that has declared itself committed to these very principles?
-So, fantastic!
+The EBRD has a charter mandate to work in countries “committed to and applying the principles of multiparty democracy, pluralism, and market economics.”
+And what could be more compelling than Ukraine today?

 In this working paper CGD research fellow David Roodman explains how the four biggest developing countries -- Brazil, Russia, India and China, a group Goldman Sachs dubbed the "BRICs" -- stack up to their rich-country counterparts on the environment component of the annual Commitment to Development Index (CDI).
 He finds they generally perform well on greenhouse gas emissions, consumption of ozone-depleting substances, and tropical timber imports.
 Major weaknesses include low gas taxes, Amazon deforestation and heavy fossil fuel use.